 Types of Injuries to the Nose

 When individuals hear about someone having nose surgery from a cosmetic or plastic surgeon, the assumption is that it is an elective procedure to improve or change the appearance of the nose.
-However, a surgical procedure on the nose is often required to make a repair due to an accident.
+Noses may require repair through a surgical procedure as the result of an accident.
 For teenagers or adults, the most common reason for surgery is to stabilize a fractured bone to encourage proper healing.
-There are several ways a nose can be accidentally broken, including:
+There are several ways you can accidentally break your nose, including:

 - Falls – common for elderly individuals who lose their balance easily

 - Vehicle accidents – occurs to a wide range of age groups

 - Fighting – commonly happens in volatile places such as prisons or schools

 - Sports injuries – occurs most often to teenagers involved in contact sports

 The symptoms of a broken nose are generally easy to notice.
 They include: massive bleeding, acute pain, and difficulty breathing.
 Trauma to the nose may occur deep inside the nasal passages.
 This is where tissue begins to swell quickly and where blood clots form.
 The person often must be treated in an emergency room to avoid fainting.
 This is because the nose is a vital part of a person’s airway.
 Serious nose injuries can cause swelling inside the head, around the eyes, and in the throat, leading to patients needing assistance with breathing.
 Patients need medical imaging tests to determine the exact damage to bones inside the nose in order to allow surgeons to perform repairs.
 Nose injuries are sorted by type:

 - One – simple fracture to the nasal bone

 - Two – nasal septum damage